graycoreio/daffodil/libs/newsletter/guides/Advanced/customizing-submission-data.md

   email: string;
 }
 ```
 It is simple and represents the baseline information needed in a subscription.
+It also serves as an out-of-the-box payload for submitting a newsletter subscription.

 ## Creating your own submission object

-To include all of the information you want in your newsletter subscription, you must define your own newsletter payload, which is going to represent all of the data required from the user when subscribing to your application's newsletter.
-To do so using the `DaffNewsletter`, you must use `DaffNewsletterSubmission`, or alternatively define a class that implements the `DaffNewsletterSubmission`.
+To customize `@daffodil/newsletter` to use your custom payload when sending a submission, you must define an object that implements the `DaffNewsletterSubmission`.
 The `DaffNewsletterSubmission` only contains one variable of `email` to be used as a standard template for the Newsletter library, so it must be included in your defined class.

 Here is an example of creating your own payload object that implements `DaffNewsletterSubscription`.